Sound visualization and analysis¶

 Spectrogram¶

-A spectrogram offers a three-dimensional representation of signal, with time on the x axis, frequency on the
+A spectrogram offers a three-dimensional representation of the signal, with time on the x axis, frequency on the

 y axis and intensity as shades of grey (the darker it is, the higher the intensity is).
 The appearance of the